 During our Zanzibar’s adventure, we visited its capital Stone Town.
-In the center of Stone Town, there was the former Slave market.
+In the centre of Stone Town, there was the former Slave market.
 Today, exactly on this place, Anglican Christ church was built in 1873.
 Near the church, there is the Memorial Museum with an exhibition which shows a detailed history of slavery in Zanzibar.

 Our tourist guide Mussa from Upendo tours agency told us about the history of the slave market.
 Even though it was a very dark and sad story, it is worth hearing it and seeing The East African Slave trade exhibition as well.